generative-fm/stats/README.md

 # stats
-Web client for creating and loading metrics for Generative.fm generators.
+Used for measuring and loading metrics for Generative.fm generators.